 The Annette Strauss Institute seeks to improve scholarly and public understanding of media, politics, and civic participation.
-Our affiliated faculty conducts research on topics such as political language, consumer news choice, and media coverage of politics and policy.
+Our affiliated faculty conducts research on topics such as political language, consumer news choice, political discourse, and media coverage of politics and policy.
 In addition, the Institute houses the Engaging News Project, the Texas Civic Health Index, and the Campaign Mapping Project, and annually gives the Patricia Witherspoon Award to support graduate student research on public service, civic life, and citizenship.

 Texas Media & Society Survey

 The Texas Media & Society Survey is a broad-ranging survey on the topics of journalism, the media, politics, civic engagement, discussion networks and communities.